 The Kpayaquelleh United Women’s group was created in 2012, after their break from a less efficient P4P-sponsored group.
 The break allowed them to better make use of the skills and marketing opportunities they gained through P4P.
 In the Kpayaquelleh United Women’s group, members choose between a less expensive basic membership and a more costly one that qualifies them for more substantial benefits.
 This practice is intended to create a strong sense of membership, fidelity, and commitment to the group.

 Members also hold board members accountable, scrutinizing them meticulously in their positions as ‘shareholders’ of the common good.
 During one meeting, several women questioned the rationale for the US$2 difference between WFP’s price for a 50-kilogram bag of rice and the price the organization offered to its members.
 The group chair responded that this difference served as the group’s aggregation fee, a decision which was made in a previous meeting.
 She then used the discussion as an opportunity to emphasize the importance of members taking part in all meetings in order to foster understanding of and participation in group decisions.

 When the group first formed, they were able to use a community meeting centre as a temporary storage for their crops.
 In part, this was due to the fact that they are viewed by their community as a positive asset.
 Now, they are working to further strengthen their links to the community by expanding the group and bringing in more male members.
-Group chair Korpo Kwala told me it is important that “they [the men of the village] can understand what we are doing.”
+Group chair Korpo Kwala told me it is important that “they can understand what we are doing.”